 More vegan coffee recipes

 I hope you enjoy this delicious vegan iced coffee!
 Comment below if you try it out.

 If you want some more tips on going vegan, check out this guide to veganism for beginners.

 Vegan Iced Coffee

 - 1 cup coffee (240 ml)

 - Make one cup of coffee (any method you want) and allow it to cool.
 If you want it quickly, you can put it in the freezer for about 30 minutes.
 You need it to cool at least to room temperature so the ice won’t melt in the coffee immediately.

 - Once the coffee has cooled, add the oat milk, maple syrup, and vanilla if desired.
 Mix thoroughly.

 - Pour your coffee over ice.
 I suggest only 3-4 ice cubes because if you add too much ice it will dilute the coffee more as it melts.
+Add more ice if that's what you prefer.
 Drink immediately once the ice is added.

 Nutrition information is an estimate generated from a nutrition calculator.
 There may be errors here or variations based on ingredients you use.